 Most businesses that can have shifted nearly all operations to remote.
 Much of the populace has been asked to shelter at home.
-Because of the brought on by the coronavirus pandemic, reliance on data and voice use has surged, according to the latest Verizon Network Report, which compared March 12 to March 19.
+Because of the dramatic lifestyle changes brought on by the coronavirus pandemic, reliance on data and voice use has surged, according to the latest Verizon Network Report, which compared March 12 to March 19.

 Actually using a smartphone to talk was a novelty until fears of the communicable COVID-19 drove people to stay at home.
 The Verizon report found that voice use, which was long in decline, in comparison to texting, chat and social media, is up 25% as charted last week.